-For this lab, we would like you to implement a game called Boxball.
-This is a simple game in which the player attempts to drop a ball into a box.
+For this lab, you will implement a game called Boxball.
+This is a (simple) game in which the player attempts to drop a ball into a box.
 Boxball has 3 levels of difficulty.
 With each increasing level, the box gets smaller, and the player is required to drop the ball from a greater height.